01 of 15

 Take a Thrilling Boat Ride on the Thames

-It's always worth including a boat trip on The Thames on any trip to London but that doesn't have to be a sedated cruise.
-Thamesjet is a super-fast RIB (rigid inflatable boat) that can do up to 40mph which is the speed limit in central London.
+It's always worth including a boat trip on The Thames on any trip to London but that doesn't have to be a sedate cruise.
+Thamesjet is a super-fast RIB (rigid inflatable boat) that can travel up to 40mph which is the speed limit in central London.
 It's good for sightseeing but definitely great for thrill seekers.
-It's a bit like a water-based roller coaster with all the twists and turns.Continue to 15 of 16 below.
+It's a bit like a water-based roller coaster with all the twists and turns.Continue to 15 of 15 below.

-I haven't even mentioned the big music stores on Oxford Street or the secondhand record shops in Notting Hill.
 I didn't get to tell you about getting tickets for a TV show recording or about seeing a Leicester Square film premiere.
-Or how much fun it is to be in Parliament Square when Big Ben chimes, or getting your photo taken hanging out of a red telephone box, or crossing at the famous Abbey Road crossing.
+Or how much fun it is to be in Parliament Square when Big Ben chimes, or getting your photo taken hanging out of a red telephone box, or making like a Beatle at the famous Abbey Road crossing.
 I didn't mention Kew Gardens (which is free for under 17s), or the London Eye, or the circular River Cruise.
 Of course, bowling is always fun.
 Or how about playing ping pong at Bounce London?
 Or what about a night at The Medieval Banquet?
 Right, now I'll stop.